990aa/kivixa/docs/DEVELOPER_GUIDE.md

 *   **Specialized Logic/State Management:** Create a new Manager/Service class (e.g., in `settings/`, `strokes/`) if the logic is complex or manages its own state.
 *   **UI Changes:** Interact with the `Repository` or Manager/Service classes to fetch and update data.

-Always ensure your changes are covered by tests and adhere to the existing coding patterns and conventions.
+**Next Steps:** With the backend and data layers now robustly implemented, the next phase of development will focus on UI integration.
+Prompts and tasks related to building the modern Flutter UI will be provided next.

-## 6. Code Style and Conventions
+## 7. Code Style and Conventions

 *   Follow standard Kotlin coding conventions.
 *   Prioritize immutability for data classes.